-All our best creamy, silky smooth white chocolate fudge recipes in a variety of flavors and colors with sweetened condensed milk in one spot!
+All our best creamy, silky smooth dark and white chocolate fudge recipes with condensed milk in a variety of flavors and colors all in one spot!

 Best Fudge Recipes Ever

 I LOVE fudge and can't get enough of it.
-To make things easier I have listed all of our most popular chocolate fudge recipes, and my personal favorites, all on this page.
+To make things easier I've put all our most popular chocolate fudge recipes, and my personal favorites, in one place!!

 I consider this to be a list of the best fudge recipes ever.
 Ok I'm being a little dramatic but have a look below and hopefully you will want to try at least a couple of them.

-Old fashioned, traditional fudge is made by endlessly, yes sometimes it feel like that, stirring ingredients in a pot on your stovetop.
+Making old fashioned fudge and traditional fudge involves endlessly, (yes sometimes it feels like that), stirring ingredients in a pot on your stovetop.
 Slow and low my grandma used to say and she wasn't kidding.

-You have to constantly stir over a low temperature.
-Making sure the ingredients don't burn, the sugar doesn't crystallize and all at a specific temperature or all of your hard work was for nothing.
+You have to constantly stir over a low temperature in order to make sure the ingredients don't burn and the sugar doesn't crystallize.
+It has to be cooked at a specific temperature, requiring a candy thermometer or all of your hard work was for nothing.

 Being a long time fudge lover I have tried so many different kinds and hands down, the best fudge recipe is made with condensed milk.